Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

     public void run() throws TException, IOException
     {
-        // Query the verson of the SP API we're communicating with:
+        // Query the verson of the SP API we're communicating with (different from the Smart Pendant app version):
         System.out.println("API version: "+extension.apiVersion());

         // Send a message to the SP log